abnermtj/Cheruton/GodotNotes.md

 ## SETTINGS
 It is also possible to add custom configuration options and read. them in at run-time using the ProjectSettings singleton SETTINGS.
-NEXT TIME.
 Singleton are classes only instanced once. <br/>

 ## SCENES
 Main scence can be defined in project settings Packed Scenes